Skip to main content

 Do homeschoolers have to take standardized tests in Louisiana?

-Only under the BESE-Approved Home Study option (Option 2).
-Students must take a standardized test like the CAT and score at or above grade level, or demonstrate one grade level of progress per year.
-Option 1 (Nonpublic School) has no testing requirement.
+Only under Option 2 (BESE-Approved Home Study).
+Students must take a standardized test such as the California Achievement Test (CAT) and score at or above grade level, or demonstrate one grade level of progress per year.
+A progress letter from a certified teacher may also satisfy this requirement.
+Option 1 (Nonpublic School) has no testing requirement whatsoever.

 Can homeschoolers play public school sports in Louisiana?

-Yes, if you are in the BESE-Approved Home Study program.
-Under Act 715 (signed June 2024, effective August 2024), public schools cannot disqualify a student from extracurricular activities or athletics solely because they are in an approved home study program.
-Students must live in the school's attendance zone.
+Yes, if you are in the BESE-Approved Home Study program (Option 2).
+Under Act 715, signed in June 2024 and effective August 2024, public schools cannot disqualify a student from extracurricular activities or athletics solely because they are in an approved home study program.
+Students must live within the school's attendance zone and meet the same eligibility requirements as enrolled students.

 How do I qualify for TOPS as a homeschooler in Louisiana?

-You must be enrolled in the BESE-Approved Home Study program (Option 2) for at least two years.
-You must also complete the required core curriculum and meet the ACT score requirements for your desired TOPS award level.
-Option 1 students are not eligible for TOPS.
+You must be enrolled in the BESE-Approved Home Study program (Option 2) for a minimum of two consecutive years before graduation.
+You must also complete the required TOPS core curriculum and meet the ACT score thresholds for your desired award level (Opportunity, Performance, Honors, or TOPS-Tech).
+Students under Option 1 (Nonpublic School) are not eligible for TOPS scholarships.